Building a healthier feed: Private location trace intersection driven feed recommendations: A social recommendation algorithm

 \section{A social recommendation algorithm}

-For two friends Abbey \& Brian, the rate at which content is shown on a feed should be proportional to the physical-world relevancy of their ties (here the likelihood they'll be at the same location).
+For two friends Alice \& Bob, the rate at which content is shown on a feed should be proportional to the physical-world relevancy of their ties (here the likelihood they'll be at the same location).

-When Brian friends Abbey, Brian can make a request to Abbey to begin a multistep private set intersection on the mobility traces (location history) of both Brian and Abbey.
-To make matching on this information easier, Abbey can provide each point in her GPS trace, $T_A^r$, as a geohash~\cite{niemeyer2008geohash} at an arbitrary resolution, $r$.
+When Bob friends Alice, Bob can make a request to Alice to begin a multistep private set intersection on the mobility traces (location history) of both Bob and Alice.
+To make matching on this information easier, Alice can provide each point in her GPS trace, $T_A^r$, as a geohash~\cite{niemeyer2008geohash} at an arbitrary resolution, $r$.

 Geohash converts GPS coordinates to strings at a varying length of string to provide an arbitration resolution.
 For example, one can know that a GPS coordinate is inside the MIT Media Lab building using the string `\texttt{drt2yr7x}'.
-If Abbey desires, she can allow others to match on extremely detailed location traces by using a high-resolution geohash in the form of a long string ($r=8$ characters).
-Or, if Abbey decides her mobility trace should not inform her friend's feeds, she can share the geohash at a low resolution, $r=5$, roughly city level.
-At the extreme, Abbey can choose to deny sharing any data at all.
-However, sharing more information to match with Brian will allow Abbey to be seen more often in Brian's feed, creating an incentive to share data at the level of detail one is comfortable with.
+If Alice desires, she can allow others to match on extremely detailed location traces by using a high-resolution geohash in the form of a long string ($r=8$ characters).
+Or, if Alice decides her mobility trace should not inform her friend's feeds, she can share the geohash at a low resolution, $r=5$, roughly city level.
+At the extreme, Alice can choose to deny sharing any data at all.
+However, sharing more information to match with Bob will allow Alice to be seen more often in Bob's feed, creating an incentive to share data at the level of detail one is comfortable with.